axkeyz/pvctl-files/content/page/about.md

 I kid you not, they are the most irritating messages you can get.
 I'll literally say no if you ask me.

 {{< green "So, please **DO NOT** contact me about retranslations!!!!" >}}

+### Shameless comments, coz I like to show off my site

+No ads, which is pretty impressive for a static site I guess!